-BBC President Calhoun attended the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center to plan a human rights campaign and tactics for Uniontown.
+Black Belt Citizens attended the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center to plan a human rights campaign and tactics for Uniontown.

-BBC and the US Human Rights Network hosted a community program, “Clean Water and Working Sanitation NOW” featuring a community tour, solidarity action with BBC, and community tribunal.
+Black Belt Citizens and the US Human Rights Network hosted a community program, “Clean Water and Working Sanitation NOW” featuring a community tour, solidarity action with BBC, and community tribunal.
 The people’s action was scheduled for and located at the City Council meeting and may have influenced its sudden cancellation.

-Uniontown Assembly & Political Forum II brought together 45+ Uniontown residents who demanded transparent justice from the candidate (not the incumbent) who attended.
-The forum took place after the City Council meeting in City Hall and was once again moderated by Pastor Howze of Quinn Chapel AME Church.
+The Uniontown Assembly & Political Forum II brought together 45+ Uniontown residents who demanded transparency and justice from the candidate (not the incumbent) who attended.
+The forum immediately followed the City Council meeting in the City Hall auditorium.

 US Commission on Civil Rights released their report, “Environmental Justice: Examining the Environmental Protection Agency Compliance and Enforcement of Title VI and E.O.
 12,898,” mentioning Uniontown over 70 times regarding the US Environmental Protection Agency’s role in environmental justice, complying with the Civil Rights Act, and policies and actions related to coal ash.
 Center for Public Integrity wrote an article, “Report slams EPA Civil Rights Compliance.”

-BBC President and founding member attended and presented at the National Conference of Black Lawyers in Chicago, Il.
+Black Belt Citizens attended and presented at the National Conference of Black Lawyers in Chicago, Il.

-BBC members joined the CoopEcon workshop hosted by the Federation of Southern Cooperatives to learn about cooperative development in the Black Belt.
+Black Belt Citizens members joined the CoopEcon workshop hosted by the Federation of Southern Cooperatives to learn about cooperative development in the Black Belt.

-BBC helped create and host the Boykin Peoples Movement Assembly in Gees Bend focusing on protecting water, land, and culture.
+Black Belt Citizens helped create and host the Boykin Peoples Movement Assembly in Gees Bend focusing on protecting water, land, and culture.
 The event was co-created by the Boykin Improvement Association, Project South and US Human Rights Network and the program included an assembly-style discussion, shared lunch, and farm tour.

 Arrowhead Landfill withdrew its $30 million lawsuit intended to threaten four Uniontown residents.
 Please learn more from ACLU’s article, “Landfill Drops

-BBC hosted New Beginnings Ministry’s (from Brighton, Al) youth group and the Al Sierra Club’s Birmingham ICO program in Uniontown for 2 days of community living and programming.
+Black Belt Citizens hosted New Beginnings Ministry’s (from Brighton, Al) youth group and the Al Sierra Club’s Birmingham ICO program in Uniontown for 2 days of community living and programming.
 The weekend’s programs were captured by ‘Portia Takes on the Black Belt’s’ BBC Show.

-BBC traveled to Montgomery and opened account at a minority-owned bank.
+Black Belt Citizens traveled to Montgomery and opened account at a minority-owned bank.

-BBC hosted University of AL Huntsville for community health research and education.
+Black Belt Citizens hosted University of AL Huntsville for community health research and education.

+Black Belt Citizens attended the Uniontown City Council meeting and then hosted the ACLU of AL for a “Know Your Rights, Uniontown” training.
 It was standing room only in the Council meeting that was jam-packed with discussions and topics as well as people.
 The Council motioned to increase residential water bills.
-Perry County Commission Chair, Miller, who represents the area around the landfill was present with the landfill’s attorney.
+Perry County Commission Chair, Miller, who represents the district around the landfill spoke to the Council with the landfill’s attorney.
 The Council also went into an extended period of Executive Session.
 The overall council meeting ended at 8 PM.
-The BBC and ACLU program was previously and publicly announced for 7 PM and/or immediately following the Council meeting.
-BBC members felt the meeting was extended to hurt the KYR training.
-BBC members also learned that the Mayor planned and promoted a “free food” give-away on the other side of town at the same time of the KYR training.
+Black Belt Citizens and ACLU’s program was previously and publicly announced for 7 PM and/or immediately following the Council meeting.
+Black Belt Citizens members felt the meeting was extended to hurt the KYR training.
+Black Belt Citizens members also learned that the Mayor planned and promoted a “free food” give-away on the other side of town at the same time of the KYR training.